ogradyc01/GoldenCheetah/UG_Special-Topics_SearchFilter.md

   * `BEGINSWITH` - checks if the field text begins with the text you are comparing to
   * `ENDSWITH` - checks if the field text ends with text your are comparing to
   * `CONTAINS` - checks if the field text at any position contains the text you are comparing to
   * `!` - used before any expression that contains the above operators, gives the opposite results.
 For example the filter: **Notes CONTAINS "hills"**, returns all the activities that contain the word hills in the notes.
-The filter **!(Notes CONTAINS "hills")**, returns all the activities that DO NOT CONTAIN the word hill in the notes.
+The filter **!(Notes CONTAINS "hills")**, returns all the activities that DO NOT CONTAIN the word hills in the notes.

 * Value Operator (work for value fields and text fields)
   * `=` - Equal